Lena Luthor: Lena Luthor II

-Lena Luthor (infant version), as seen in Action Comics #763 (March 2000).

-Lena Luthor (Brainiac-Teen version), as seen in The Adventures of Superman #595 (October 2001).
+Lena Luthor II, taken from Superman #7 (October 2023).
+Art by Dan Jurgens.

 After Crisis on Infinite Earths, Lena Luthor is the daughter of Lex Luthor and Contessa Erica Del Portenza.
-She is named after Lex's foster sister of the same name who had been killed by their foster father Casey Griggs.
-After Lena's birth, Lex takes advantage of Contessa Erica's wish to be unconscious at child birth by keeping her permanently drugged and unconscious at his corporate headquarters, not wishing to share his daughter's love with anyone else (although he himself avoids attending the birth to provide himself with a clear alibi for an assassination attempt he arranged at the time).
+She is named after Lex's foster sister of the same name, who was killed by their foster father, Casey Griggs.
+After Lena's birth, Lex takes advantage of Contessa Erica's wish to be unconscious at childbirth by keeping her permanently drugged and unconscious at his corporate headquarters, not wishing to share his daughter's love with anyone else.

 When Brainiac 13 arrives from the 64th century, the modern Brainiac possesses the infant Lena to escape being deleted by his future self.
 Even after Brainiac leaves Lena's body, Luthor trades her to Brainiac 13 for control of the future technology that has transformed Metropolis.

 Lena returns to visit Lex Luthor during the Our Worlds at War event, where she has apparently been aged to adolescence by Brainiac 13.
 Lena plays a sneaky role during the event, helping Luthor and his allies defeat Imperiex by feeding her father information, while secretly manipulating events to benefit Brainiac 13.
 She is ultimately convinced at the end to side with her father.
 At the end of the crossover, Brainiac 13 and Imperiex are both destroyed, and Lena is regressed to infanthood and returned to her father by Superman, who tells Luthor that he now has a second chance to try to be a man instead of a god.

 In the Superman's Metropolis miniseries, the artificial intelligence controlling the B-13 technology believes itself to be Lena Luthor.
 When it creates a human body (female, but bald) to pursue a romantic relationship with Jimmy Olsen, Superman confronts her with the real Lena Luthor, making her realize her personality is a computer simulation of Lena's.

-Lena returned in Superman #850 visiting Lex in Stryker's Island Penitentiary with her grandmother, Leticia Luthor.

 Other versions

 Supergirl: Cosmic Adventures in the Eighth Grade

-An alternate universe variant of Lena Thorul appears in Supergirl: Cosmic Adventures in the Eighth Grade.
+An alternate universe version of Lena Thorul appears in Supergirl: Cosmic Adventures in the Eighth Grade.
 This version is Lex Luthor's xenophobic thirteen-year-old sister, student of a boarding school, and classmate of Supergirl who despises superheroes and blames Supergirl for getting Lex captured.
 Nonetheless, she unknowingly befriends Supergirl in her secret identity as Linda Lee.
 Throughout the series, Lena secretly works with Lex to help him seek revenge against Superman until she learns Supergirl's identity.
 In retaliation, she brainwashes half of the school until Supergirl's fight with Mister Mxyzptlk causes Lena to question her hatred.
 After being injured during the fight, Supergirl forces Lex and Superman to save her.
 While recovering in the hospital, Lena re-focuses her hatred towards Lex.